brycewray/hugo-site/content/posts/2021/05/help-your-website-get-discovered.md

 ## Why they should stop&nbsp;by

 The famous line from *[Field of Dreams](https://www.imdb.com/title/tt0097351/)* is: "If you build it, he will come."
 Just building a website doesn't mean that *human* visitors, much less search engines’ robots, will come to it.
 But, if you follow all of these suggestions, you give your site a better chance that they will.
-Creating original and often-updated content, making your site perform as well as possible, and providing feeds and sitemaps will tell both people and searchbots that they have reasons to stop by and stay a while---and, with any luck at all, to make a habit of it.
+Creating original and often-updated content, making your site perform as well as possible, and providing feeds and sitemaps will tell both people and searchbots that they have reasons to stop by and stay a while --- and, with any luck at all, to make a habit of it.